9 Benefits of Deadlifts

 1. Deadlifts Can Strengthen Your Posture and Core

-Having strong postural muscles is one of the biggest benefits of the deadlift.
+Having strong postural muscles is one of the biggest deadlift benefits.
 Poor posture can lead to a whole slew of issues that affect our activities of daily living.

 Deadlifts train your entire posterior chain, which is oftentimes neglected by our more sedentary lifestyles.
 These are the muscles on the back of your body like your upper back, traps, low back, glutes, and hamstrings.